5 Essential Points for Hiring a MLRO

 MLROs work closely with key people including chief risk and compliance officers and business unit heads.
 Avoid later problems by getting their input.

-A hire should feel like a good ‘fit’ with your firm, but beware automatically choosing a ‘just like us’ candidate.
+A hire should feel like a good ‘fit’ with your firm, but beware automatically choosing a ‘just like us’ candidate when it comes to your financial .
 They could well be the right person, but ask yourself some questions before making the final decision.
 As Ray Dalio states, references are key during a hiring process: you need to make sure you check references that go beyond dates on a resume.

 Has their being ‘just like us’ meant you probed their suitability less?
 Have you considered a diverse talent pool?
 Not only is the FCA stressing the need for greater diversity in firms, looking further afield can reveal very high-quality professionals.